CodeOOf/sysml-cloud-framework/docs/SEMP.md

 ## 1. Purpose and Scope

-The **System Engineering Management Plan (SEMP)** defines how systems engineering will be planned, organized, conducted, and controlled for the **SysML Cloud Platform** project.
+The **System Engineering Management Plan (SEMP)** defines how systems engineering will be planned, organized, conducted, and controlled for the **SysML Cloud Framework** project.
 This plan ensures that all systems engineering activities align with project objectives and organizational standards.

 ### 1.1 Project Vision
 Transform system models into actionable implementation artifacts through a Git-native, model-driven engineering framework that connects SysML v2 system architecture with cloud infrastructure, technicians, and developers.